 Divorce lawyers can help a couple to disentangle their lives without causing damage to either person’s finances or future, and can help to make sure that any children or pets in the relationship are also taken good care of.
+This is one of the reasons I started this site: to share information on how to handle this difficult time.
 When a couple is together for a while, they end up with shared possessions, responsibilities and finances, and it is important that these are separated in the best possible way.
 There may be child custody and visitation issues to work out, as well as who is responsible for any loans, and who gets to stay in the family home.

 The law exists to protect people and to ensure that things are dealt with fairly, but ‘fair’ is a complex matter when it comes to these issues, and of course when things are emotional individuals may disagree on what is fair.
 Divorce lawyers serve a few purposes in that they won’t just put together documents to split possessions and agree maintenance payments – they can give advice in the short term about how to conduct yourself, what to say, and what to do.
 For example, if the family home is on a mortgage and you are hoping to stay or retain some rights to it, then they may give you advice about protecting your claim.
 They can offer advice about ‘no fault’ amicable divorces, as well as divorces where there has been adultery or some other issue that caused the breakup.